-Other related work: Structural parameterizations of DIGRAPH COLORING have been studied in [38], who showed that the problem is FPT by modular width generalizing the algorithms of [18,29]; and [20] who showed that the problem is in XP by clique-width (note that hardness results for COLORING rule out an FPT algorithm in this case [16,17,30]).
+Other related work Structural parameterizations of DIGRAPH COLORING have been studied in [38], who showed that the problem is FPT by modular width generalizing the algorithms of [18, 29]; and [20] who showed that the problem is in XP by clique-width (note that hardness results for COLORING rule out an FPT algorithm in this case [16, 17, 30]).
 Our results on the hardness of the problem for bounded DFVS and FAS build upon the work of [34].
-The fact that the problem is hard for bounded DFVS implies that it is also hard for most versions of directed treewidth, including DAG-width, Kelly-width, and directed pathwidth [6,19,25, 28,31].
+The fact that the problem is hard for bounded DFVS implies that it is also hard for most versions of directed treewidth, including DAG-width, Kelly-width, and directed pathwidth [6, 19, 25, 28, 31].
 Indeed, hardness for FAS implies also hardness for bounded elimination width, a more recently introduced restriction of directed treewidth [15].
-For undirected treewidth, a problem with similar behavior is DFVS: (undirected) FVS is solvable in $O^(3^{\text{tw}})$ [13] but DFVS cannot be solved in time $\text{tw}^{O(\text{tw})} n^{O(1)}$ , and this is tight under the ETH [8].
-For other natural problems whose complexity by treewidth is $tw^{O(\text{tw})}$ see [3,5,9]
+For undirected treewidth, a problem with similar behavior is DFVS: (undirected) FVS is solvable in $O^(3^{tw})$ [13] but DFVS cannot be solved in time tw^{o(tw)}n^{O(1)}, and this is tight under the ETH [8].
+For other natural problems whose complexity by treewidth is $tw^{\Theta(tw)}$ see [3, 5, 9]

-With respect to maximum degree, it is not hard to see that k-Digraph Coloring is NP-hard for graphs of maximum degree 2k+2, because k-Coloring is NP-hard for graphs of maximum degree k+1, for all $k\geq 3$ .
-On the converse side, using a generalization of Brooks' theorem due to Mohar [36] one can see that k-Digraph Coloring digraphs of maximum degree 2k is in P. This leaves as the only open case digraphs of degree 2k+1, which in a sense mirrors our results for digraphs of DFVS k and degree 4k-2.
-We note that the NP-hardness of 2-Digraph Coloring for bounded degree graphs is known even for graphs of large girth, but the degree bound follows the imposed bound on the girth [14].
+With respect to maximum degree, it is not hard to see that k-DIGRAPH COLORING is NP-hard for graphs of maximum degree 2k + 2, because k-COLORING is NP-hard for graphs of maximum degree k + 1, for all $k \ge 3^2$.
+On the converse side, using a generalization of Brooks' theorem due to Mohar [36] one can see that k-DIGRAPH COLORING digraphs of maximum degree 2k is in P. This leaves as the only open case digraphs of degree 2k + 1, which in a sense mirrors our results for digraphs of DFVS k and degree 4k - 2.
+We note that the NP-hardness of 2-DIGRAPH COLORING for bounded degree graphs is known even for graphs of large girth, but the degree bound follows the imposed bound on the girth [14].

-2 Definitions, Notation and Preliminaries
+2 Definitions and Notation

 We use standard graph-theoretic notation.
 All digraphs are loopless and have no parallel arcs; two oppositely oriented arcs between the same pair of vertices, however, are allowed and are called a digon.
-Oriented graphs are digraphs which do not contain any digons.
-The in-degree (respectively, out-degree) of a vertex is the number of arcs coming into (respectively going out of) a vertex.
+The in-degree (respectively, out-degree) of a vertex is the number of arcs going out of (respectively coming into) a vertex.
 The degree of a vertex is the sum of its in-degree and out-degree.
 For a set of arcs F, V(F) denotes the set of their endpoints.
 For a set of vertices S of a digraph D, D[S] denotes the digraph induced by S and N[S] denotes the closed neighborhood of S, that is, S and all vertices that have an arc to or from S.